Day 1: ZAGREB, CROATIA

 The price includes:

-- 7 overnights (breakfast included) Zagreb, Sarajevo, Dubrovnik, Split, Plitvice lakes, Ljubljana, Zagreb
+- 7 overnights (breakfast included) in Zagreb, Sarajevo, Dubrovnik, Split, Plitvice lakes, Ljubljana, Zagreb

 - A/C car or minivan transportation